Recovery Wheel |

 Simple Method

-this method the best ones are ones you find on the ground that have
+I have find on the ground that have

-"spoken" to you.
+energies that compliment the intention of each node on the wheel.
 Simply arrange them like you would a compass and place

 one stone in the center.
-You may also substitute the center stone
+You may also substitute the center stone for a

 Setting Sacred Space